 - WebAIM: Easy checklists for implementing the Web Content Accessibility Guidelines (WCAG) to ensure that your online content is accessible for all.

 - Landmark College professor and researcher Manju Banerjee, a neurodiversity and UDI/UDL expert, was a past Clarke Forum guest speaker.
 Here is a video of Manju and others discussing How to Get Started Using UDL.

-This page is managed by Marni Jones, who is available to provide guidance on Universal Design.
+This page is managed by Marni Jones, who is available, along with James D'Annibale, to provide guidance on Universal Design.